Cluster expansions¶

 This page provides a short introduction to cluster expansions.
 For more extensive descriptions, please consult for example [SanDucGra84], [Wal09] or [AngMunRah19].
-A simpler introduction to the subject can be found in the first part of this tutorial.
+A comprehensive tutorial can be found in [EkbRosFra24].

 In the following, we are concerned with configurations corresponding to a distribution of \(M\) different species over \(N\) sites that can be written as a vector \(\boldsymbol{\sigma}\), whose elements can assume \(M\) different values, e.g., from \(S=\{-m, -m+1, \ldots m-1, m\}\) where \(M=2m\) (for even \(M\)) or \(M=2m+1\) (for odd \(M\)) [SanDucGra84].
 One now seeks to represent a property \(Q\) of the system, such as the total energy, as a function of \(\boldsymbol{\sigma}\), i.e. \(Q = f(\boldsymbol{\sigma})\).
 To this end, one can construct a complete orthonormal basis of cluster functions \(\Gamma_{\alpha}(\boldsymbol{\sigma})\) [SanDucGra84] [San10], which allows one to express \(Q\) in the form [Wal09]